bahmutov/cypress-examples/docs/recipes/conditional-testing.md

 ## Count elements if they exist after delay

+📺 Watch this recipe explained in the video [Conditional Count Elements After They Have Been Loaded](https://youtu.be/87yWwGk40Ok).

 <!-- fiddle Count elements if they exist after delay -->

 ```html hide